 Now the bulk of Charles’ children from his 2nd marriage –

 Charles’ first child with H(A)nna(h) was Catherine, who would be the first of four consecutive girls.
 She went on to marry Wenvoe-born miner Samuel Griffiths on July 2nd 1887 at Pontypridd Registry Office.
 Samuel, the 26 year old son of collier Thomas Griffiths, was living in Llantrisant at the time of the wedding, whilst 20 year old Catherine was based at Beddau, halfway between Llantrisant and Pontypridd.
 The couple lived at Pontypridd (now Newbridge) Road in the Davidstown district of Llantrisant, where the first of their six children, Thomas Charles, was born on November 27th 1889.
-His brother David G. arrived in 1892, whilst their sisters Mary Ann and Hannah Elizabeth were born just over a year apart, at 28 Trebanog Road, Cymer in Cwm Rhondda on March 20th 1894 and June 15th 1895.
+His brother David John arrived in 1892, whilst their sisters Mary Ann and Hannah Elizabeth were born just over a year apart, at 28 Trebanog Road, Cymer in Cwm Rhondda on March 20th 1894 and June 15th 1895.
 By the census of 1901, the Griffiths family had skipped over three valley’s and were living at 11 Edward Street Treharris in the Taff Bargoed Valley, where Samuel was working as a “Fireman“.
 Ten years later and the family were still in Treharris, but were now living in 24 John Street.
 Samuel was now described as a colliery fireman, almost certainly at the nearby Deep Navigation Colliery.
-Sadly there were two children missing from this census; but there were also two new additions to the Griffiths family.
-We assume that Mary Ann died as a young child, and we definitely know that eldest boy Thomas Charles died aged 12 between October and December 1901.
-People deal with the loss of a child in different ways; Samuel and Catherine’s response was to start having more children after a gap of almost a decade , Mr. & Mrs. Griffiths started having more children; given the same name as his dead brother, Thomas M. was born in the Merthyr district in 1905; but they did not manage to “replace” their lost daughter, as the final child born in 1907) was yet another Evan, with Samuel as his middle name.
+There were two children missing from this census; but there were also two new additions to the Griffiths family.
+17 year old Mary Ann had left home and sadly eldest boy Thomas Charles had died aged 12 between Oct.-Dec.
+1901.
+After a gap of almost a decade , Mr. & Mrs. Griffiths started having more children; given the same name as his late brother, Thomas Iorwerth was born in 1905, whilst final child (born in 1907) was yet another Evan, with Samuel as his middle name.

-Evan L. who was now the seventeenth “Moses” family member with this Christian name, turns up over in Ynysybwl in 1948 at the funeral of Elizabeth Ann Edwards (his mothers 1st cousin), for what was probably the last real gathering of the Moses “clan”.
-Indeed Catherine only just missed it herself, having (prob) died in O/N/Dec.
-1945 aged 78 (Merthyr Tydfil 11a 613).
-Her husband Samuel had (prob) died in A/M/June 1937 aged 76 (MT 11a 612).
+Evan S. who was now the seventeenth “Moses” family member with this Christian name, turns up over in Ynysybwl in 1948 at the funeral of Elizabeth Ann Edwards (his mothers 1st cousin), for what was probably the last real gathering of the Moses “clan”.
+Indeed Catherine only just missed it herself, having died at home on 30/10/1945 aged 78 (Merthyr Tydfil 11a 613).
+Her husband Samuel had died in A/M/June 1937 aged 76 (MT 11a 612).
 Evan Samuel and Hannah Elizabeth both died in 1973.
 Thomas Iorwerth died two years later, whilst Mary Ann passed away in 1980.
 Previously David John had died back in 1950.

 The next girl was named after the Welsh heroin Gwenllian, but would usually be referred to by the more English Gwendoline.
 She would go on to marry Aberdare-born coalminer Evan James on April 9th 1892.
 Evan was the son of collier John James, and ironically it was a Registry Office wedding; I say ironically because at the time of the wedding, 21 year old Evan was living in Church Street Ferndale (Rhondda Fach), whilst his 22 year old bride was residing at Vestry Row Trebanog (Nr.
 Porth).
 I hope the family enjoyed the day, because it would be the last wedding in Charles’ branch for 14 years.
 The couple made their home in Porth Rhondda before eventually moving to 30 Frederick Street Ferndale.
 Six of their children were Cwm Rhondda born – Gwenny (1893 Porth) John Charles (1895), Ellen Hannah (1900), Elsie Maud (1903), a daughter Parthemia (sounds like an ocean liner!)
 (1905) and Lilian May (1907) – all Ferndale.